schulbra/MASSM.Accumulator.and.Data.Validation/README.md

+MASSM practice concerning:

-1.Implementing data validation
+-Implementation of data validation
-2.Implementation of an accumulator
+-Implementation of an accumulator
-3.Integer arithmetic
+-Integer arithmetic
-4.Defining variables (integer and string)
+-Defining variables (integer and string)
-5.Using library procedures for I/O
+-Using library procedures for I/O
-6.Implementing control structures (decision, loop, procedure)
+-Implementing control structures (decision, loop, procedure)